ayadraganova/cnn-keras/README.md

 # cnn-keras

-This project is using Keras, a neural network API written in Python and integrated with TensorFlow, to classify dogs and cats.
+This project is using Keras, a neural network API written in Python and integrated with TensorFlow, to predict cats and dog image data.
-It is build and trained on convolutional neural networks (CNNs)
+It is build and trained on convolutional neural networks (CNNs).

 ## Prepare and Process Data